School Uniform Policy

 - Black shoes or closed toed black sandals in the summer

-- Book bag for KS1 (EYFS, Year One and Year Two – these are provided by the PTSA, please ask at the office if you need a new one)
+- Book bag for KS1 (EYFS, Year One and Year Two – these are provided by the PTSA.
+These are available at the school office.

 PE Kit